Welcome to the setup guide.

-If you are still having issues, then enable the plugins debug log in the settings.
+If you are still having issues, then enable the plugin to debug and log in to the settings.

 Run some test transactions, and if the plugin finds something wrong with the plugin setup, it will log this and tell you how to fix this.
 You can find the log by going here:

-Here we can see the log saying that transaction is confirmed, no issues found.
+Here we can see the log saying that the transaction is confirmed, and no issues found.

 If you still face issues, then send a support ticket, and we will have a look for you.